gt-cs3220/gt-cs3220.github.io/project2.md

 Q)When we access the memory, why we drop out LSB 2 bits?

 A) When we declare the memory ```reg [`DBITS-1:0] imem [`IMEMWORDS-1:0]; ```, we declare it the data width is 4B since we don't do any unaligned accesses.
-However, our ISA is byte address, we are not using the lower 2 bits in the addresses.
+However, our ISA is byte addressibility, so we are not using the lower 2 bits in the addresses.
 Please note that, you don't need to do anything to support that
 The frame already includes the code to ignore the lower 2 bits.
   ```assign inst_FE = imem[PC_FE_latch[`IMEMADDRBITS-1:`IMEMWORDBITS]]; ```
 ```dmem[memaddr_MEM[`DMEMADDRBITS-1:`DMEMWORDBITS]]; ```